-Over the past three years, the total traffic volume along the Western Highway has increased by approximately 5% (CPG Traffic Assessment, 2009).
-The traffic volume is around 5,500 vehicles per day, with heavy vehicles making up 31-34% of this traffic on an average weekday (VicRoads, 2012).
+Over the past 20 years, the total traffic volumes along the Ballarat to Stawell section of the Western Highway have increased by approximately 47%.
+The proportion of heavy vehicles has increased by 12% over the same period.
+The traffic volume between Ararat and Stawell is around 5,500 vehicles per day, with 33% being commercial vehicles.

-The Western Highway is currently supporting a large variety of vehicle types, ranging from tourist traffic (the 74km section of the Western Highway between Beaufort and Stawell also forms part of the Goldfields Touring Route) and commuter traffic to large B double trucks, and farm machinery.
+The Western Highway is currently supporting a large variety of vehicle types, ranging from tourist traffic (the 74km section of the Western Highway between Beaufort and Stawell also forms part of the Goldfields Touring Route) and commuter traffic to large B-Double trucks, and even some farm machinery.
 The number of vehicles on the highway is also increasing, which means that there is an increasing problem of queuing behind slow moving vehicles.
 The increased queuing is leading to an extended travel time between Ballarat and Stawell.
 This extended travel time is impacting on the operating cost and reducing travel time reliability for the freight industry and other users of the highway.

-The combination of the rise in overall traffic and the increase in heavy vehicles, means that the time it takes to travel between Ballarat and Stawell has also increased by approximately seven minutes over the past 10 years.
+The combination of the rise in overall traffic volume and the increase in heavy vehicles means that the time it takes to travel between Ballarat and Stawell has also increased by approximately 7 minutes over the past 10 years.
 Currently, it takes approximately 1 hour and 25 minutes to travel between Ballarat and Stawell, compared to the 1 hour and 18 minutes it took 10 years ago (VicRoads Travel Time Surveys, 2011 & 2001).

-The freight industry is sharing the cost of the additional 210 travel hours per day, gained over the past 10 years to move freight between Ballarat and Stawell.
+The freight industry is sharing the cost of the additional 210 hours per day gained over the past 10 years to move freight between Ballarat and Stawell.
 The additional cost to the freight industry will continue to rise without this problem being rectified.
 Another factor that has contributed to the rise in the travel time is the reduction of the speed limit in various locations of the Western Highway as a measure to improve road safety.